AdobeDocs/commerce-channels.en/help/channel-manager/onboard.md

 ![[!DNL Channel Manager] option in Admin view](assets/channel-manager-admin-view.png)

-## Prerequisites
+## Requirements

 Review the requirements for using Channel Manager to and gather the required account information and credentials to download, install, and configure the extension.

-- Verify that you meet the [Walmart Marketplace requirements](walmart-requirements.md) to integrate with Channel Manager.
+-  Verify that you meet [Walmart Marketplace requirements](walmart-requirements.md) to integrate with Channel Manager including setting up your Seller account and generating the API key to enable the integration.

 - **Commerce account information**–Downloading and installing [!DNL Channel Manager] requires a [Commerce account](https://docs.magento.com/user-guide/magento/magento-account.html){target="_blank"}.
 You need an account ID and credentials with Owner or Admin access to the [!DNL Adobe Commerce] or [!DNL Magento Open Source] instance.